 Take a look at our article on solar water heating for more detail on solar thermal panels.

 Using Solar PV Panels for Heating

 Many homeowners already take advantage of solar PV by diverting surplus electricity to their immersion heater via a solar power diverter.
-For more information take a look at Solar PV with immersion heaters.
+For more information take a look at our solar heaters page.

 Solar Photovoltaic Thermal (PVT)

 If you are interested in the best of both worlds, you might want to consider a solar photovoltaic thermal (PVT) system.
 This is a hybrid of solar thermal and PV so can use the sun's energy to provide both electricity and heat for hot water production.
 The solar PV panels produce heat as a byproduct and in the PVT system, a separate unit takes this residual heat (which would otherwise have been wasted) and uses it to heat a hot water cylinder.
 By doing this it also enables the solar PV panels to maintain a lower and therefore more efficient operating temperature.